viperleed/viperleed/doc/content/example_systems/Cu(111)-Te.rst

    :caption: DISPLACEMENTS for error calculation in x direction

 The results are plotted in the file :ref:`Errors.pdf<errorspdf>`.
-We see that displacements for atoms in all layers have a drastic impact on the R-factor – so we can be fairly confident that all varied atoms are indeed present within the true surface structure.
+We see that displacements for atoms in all layers have a drastic impact on the |R factor| – so we can be fairly confident that all varied atoms are indeed present within the true surface structure.

 .. figure:: /_static/example_systems/Cu(111)-Te/figures/Errors_x_vib.svg
    :width: 100%